lobehub/lobe-chat/README.md

 If you want to deploy this service yourself on Vercel, you can follow these steps:

 - Prepare your [OpenAI API Key](https://platform.openai.com/account/api-keys).
 - Click the button below to start deployment: Deploy with Vercel.
-Log in directly with your GitHub account and remember to fill in the API Key and access code CODE on the environment variable page;
+Log in directly with your GitHub account, and remember to fill in the API Key and access code CODE on the environment variable page;
 - After deployment, you can start using it;
-- Bind a custom domain (optional): The DNS of the domain assigned by Vercel is polluted in some areas, binding a custom domain can connect directly.
+- Bind a custom domain (optional): The DNS of the domain assigned by Vercel is polluted in some areas; binding a custom domain can connect directly.

 #### Keep Updated

-If you have deployed your own project following the one-click deployment steps in the README, you might encounter constant prompts indicating "updates available".
-This is because Vercel defaults to creating a new project instead of forking this one, resulting in an inability to accurately detect updates.
+If you have deployed your own project following the one-click deployment steps in the README, you might encounter constant prompts indicating "updates available."
+This is because Vercel defaults to creating a new project instead of forking this one, resulting in an inability to detect updates accurately.

 > **Important**\
 > We suggest you redeploy using the following steps, [📘 Maintaining Updates with LobeChat Self-Deployment](https://github.com/lobehub/lobe-chat/wiki/Upstream-Sync).